jsoeterbroek/teylers_collection_research/README.md

 Goal is to show that AI could be a helpfull tool to augment and re-evaluate some of the knowledge of the object in the collection.

+Summary reports are available in Markdown and PDF, in English and Dutch.
-All 35 reports and summary reports are available in the analysis/ directory.
+All individual 35 reports are available in the analysis/ directory.